crickettcode/Project-1/README.md

 My favorite obstacle was probably the one that happened on the last day before my project was due.
 I had to re-write the code that I had previously used to display the letters in the array of the secret word.
 I had to scratch my for-loop and instead use the "hide/show" method with CSS and jQuery.
 I liked how Jackson broke down the if/else statement that was also used to solve the "problem" of displaying the secret word.
 I was proud of myself for sticking with the logic until I was able to arrive at a solution.
 It led to a better understanding of my code.

+## Takeaway

+Some of my takeaways from this first project were, learning how to break down large problems into bite-sized portions, sticking to the user story, and also practicing flexibility with solutions.
+I am proud of my work, and what I have learned through the difficulties of building a simple game logic, conditions, and framework.

  ### These are the links, libraries, and frameworks that I used